 Getting a toddler to sleep alone requires quite an effort.
-If your toddler is refusing to sleep alone and you are not doing your bit to develop the habit of sleeping alone from a young age, then be prepared to deal with his stubbornness and tantrums as he grows up.
+If your toddler is refusing to sleep alone and you are not doing your bit to develop the habit of making him sleeping alone from a young age, then be prepared to deal with some stubbornness as he grows up.

 Each and every child has a sleep buddy.
 While some kids may ask for a particular blanket, pillow, or their favourite toy to fall asleep, other children may prefer to have a parent close to them.
 As cute and lovely this sounds in the initial days, it can get problematic for your kid as he grows up.
 He might fail to sleep or get cranky in scenarios where you may not be present or if you are travelling somewhere.
 Therefore, it is of utmost importance to teach your child to sleep alone.